-Aerial Yoga is a combination of traditional yoga poses and Pilates to allows you to execute gravity defying posture.
-The method uses hammock suspended from ceiling.
-Aerial Yoga is just as beneficial as floor yoga with few unique differences.
+Aerial Yoga is a combination of traditional yoga poses and Pilates to allow you to execute gravity-defying posture.
+The method uses a hammock suspended from the ceiling.
+Aerial Yoga is just as beneficial as floor yoga, with few unique differences.

-Going against the gravity helps you to improve on your balance and stability.
-It will fun at the same time trying to find the balance with your fee off from the floor!
+Going against gravity helps you to improve your balance and stability.
+It will be fun at the same time trying to find the balance with your fee off from the floor!

-Aerial yoga decompresses your spine and lengthening it.
-Aerial Yoga put less stress on the back while doing poses.
+Aerial yoga decompresses your spine and lengthens it.
+Aerial Yoga puts less stress on the back while doing poses.

-You engage your upper body (shoulder, chest & back muscles) and core (abs, hip, lower back, obliques) in order to lifting up or lower down yourself .
+You engage your upper body (shoulder, chest & back muscles) and core (abs, hip, lower back, obliques) in order to lift up or lower down yourself.
 It also helps improve muscle balance.